 This is a guest post from Katharine Hale, 5th grade teacher at Abingdon Elementary School in Arlington, Virginia.
-If you are interested in contributing to the Edmodo Blog, please complete this form.

 My fifth graders have been studying historical fiction in reading workshop and I decided I wanted them to dive deeper into the genre with some kind of authentic writing experience.
 I created a writing unit that challenged students to apply historical fiction and nonfiction reading strategies through social networking.
 My students used Edmodo for historical fiction and I incorporated some nonfiction and character standards for review purposes.
 It became a huge success and I am eager to hear how you might use this in your classroom!